-Zookeepers care for animals in zoos, wildlife parks or aquariums.
+Zookeepers care for animals in zoos, wildlife parks and aquariums.

 Zookeepers with one to six years' experience usually earn